aiberlin/SomBat_2020/sc/README.md

 -  include Quarks location in yaml:
 - add yaml path as -l option to sclang call in autostart:

 ```
-    ./sclang -a -l ~/path/to/sclang_sombat.yaml mycode.scd
+#./sclang -a -l ~/path/to/sclang_sombat.yaml mycode.scd

+sclang -a -l ~/scwork/sclang_sombat.yaml ~/scwork/_startup.scd &> ~/scwork/sombat.log

 ```

+### defaultSounds

+we look for sounds stored on external memory stick (automounting via fstab entry), but if stick is absent, we load these.

 ### scwork/unused
 scraps and recyclables

-### defaultSounds
+### e.o.f.

-we look for sounds stored on external memory stick (fstab entry!), but if absent, we can load these.